Kingmoballs/express-blog-api/README.md

 ## Notes

-This project stores data in posts.json, acting like a mock database.

-No authentication or database integration is implemented yet — ideal for future upgrades.
+The project now uses MongoDB Atlas for data persistence.

+You must add a valid MONGO_URI in your .env file to run the server.

+File-based storage (posts.json) has been removed in favor of a real database.

 ---

 ## Future Improvements

-Add database support (MongoDB or PostgreSQL)

 Implement authentication and authorization

 Add user accounts and relationships

 Include timestamps and categories

+Add pagination and sorting

+Deploy to Render / Railway / Vercel

 ---